 We aim to provide an effective and reliable service to our residents and resolve any issues at the first point of contact.
-However, there will be some instances where issues have not been remedied and a need for compensation may arise.
+However, there will be some instances where issues have not been remedied and a need for a financial payment may arise.